-The location and owner/custodians of all existing tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the project area should be shown on maps of a suitable scale.
+The location and owner/custodians of all existing tenures, reserves, roads and road reserves, railways, rail level crossings to be used and rail reserves, stock routes and the like, covering the project area should be shown on maps of a suitable scale.
 Indicate locations of proposed gas and water pipelines, power lines and any other easements.